 High School students are encouraged to explore various college options as it relates to their career goals.
 The High School Career Counselor will meet with students in each grade level (9-12) to discuss the current and subsequent years' schedules, graduation requirements and new courses that are being offered (HS Four-Year Plan).
 High School (grades 10 & 11) students will receive an Elective Form listing courses to be offered the following school year.
 Each student is expected to submit the course selection form, signed by a parent, before the designated deadline.
-As an important facet in the entire college counselling process, we strive to meet with all parents at least once per year to discuss the future plans and academic pursuits of their child.
+As an important facet in the entire college counselling process, we strive to meet with all parents at least once per year to discuss their child's academic pursuits and plans beyond high school.